CaetanoGenete/python-tools.nvim/README.md

 	--
 	-- Defaults to the current working directory. search_dir = nil,
-	-- Only applicable if `use_importlib=true`.
+	-- Python binary used when executing python scripts.
 	--
-	-- Path to the python environment binary, wherein to look for entry-points.
+	-- *Note*: if `use_importlib=true`, this should be the environment whose entrypoints are of -- interest.
 	--
 	-- The path is resolved to be the first non-nil value from:
 	--  - python_path